Embedded database: Mimer SQL

-An embedded zero maintenance version of the proprietary Mimer SQL relational database server is available.
-It has a small footprint due to its modular design, full support for the SQL standard, and with ports to Windows, Linux, Automotive Grade Linux, Android, QNX, INTEGRITY, among others.
+Mimer SQL is a proprietary relational database server.
+An embedded, zero-maintenance version is available, featuring a small footprint due to its modular design, full support for the SQL standard, and ports to Windows, Linux, Automotive Grade Linux, Android, QNX, INTEGRITY, and other platforms.

 MonetDB/e

-MonetDB/e is the embedded version of the open source MonetDB SQL column store engine.
-Available for C, C++, Java (JDBC) and Python.
-MonetDB License, based on MPL 2.0.
-The predecessor MonetDBLite (for R, Python and Java) is no longer maintained.
-It's replaced by MonetDB/e.
+MonetDB/e is the embedded version of the open-source MonetDB SQL column store engine.
+It is available for C, C++, Java (JDBC), and Python, and is distributed under the MonetDB License, based on MPL 2.0.
+Its predecessor, MonetDBLite (for R, Python, and Java), is no longer maintained and has been replaced by MonetDB/e.

 MySQL Embedded Server Library

-The Embedded MySQL Server Library provides most of the features of regular MySQL as a linkable library that can be run in the context of a client process.
-After initialization, clients can use the same C API calls as when talking to a separate MySQL server but with less communication overhead and with no need for a separate database process.
+The Embedded MySQL Server Library provides most of the features of the standard MySQL server as a linkable library that runs within the context of a client process.
+After initialization, clients can use the same C API calls as when communicating with a separate MySQL server, but with lower communication overhead and without the need for a separate database process.

 NexusDB

-NexusDB is the commercial successor to the FlashFiler database which is now open source.
-They can both be embedded in Delphi applications to create stand-alone executables with full database functionality.
+NexusDB is the commercial successor to the FlashFiler database, which is now open source.
+Both databases can be embedded in Delphi applications to create stand-alone executables with full database functionality.

 ObjectDB

-ObjectDB is an object database for Java, which can be used in either client-server mode or embedded (in process) mode.
+ObjectDB is an object database for Java that can be used in either client-server mode or embedded (in process) mode.

 Oracle Berkeley DB

-As the name implies, Oracle's embedded database is actually Berkeley DB, which Oracle acquired from Sleepycat Software.
-It was originally developed at the University of California.
-Berkeley DB is a fast, open-source embedded database and is used in several well-known open-source products, including the Linux and BSD Unix operating systems, Apache Web server, OpenOffice productivity suite.
-Nonetheless, over recent years many well-known projects switched to using LMDB, because it outperform Berkeley DB in key scenarios on the ground of "less is more" design, as well due to the license changing.
+Oracle's embedded database is Berkeley DB, which Oracle acquired from Sleepycat Software.
+Berkeley DB was originally developed at the University of California.
+It is a fast, open-source embedded database and is used in several well-known open-source products, including the Linux and BSD Unix operating systems, the Apache Web server, and the OpenOffice productivity suite.
+In recent years, some projects have switched to using Lightning Memory-Mapped Database (LMDB), citing better performance in key scenarios and a simpler "less is more" design, as well as changes to Berkeley DB's licensing.

 RocksDB

-RocksDB, created at Facebook, began as a fork of LevelDB.
-It focuses on performance, especially on SSDs.
-It adds many features, including transactions, backups, snapshots, bloom filters, column families, expiry, custom merge operators, more tunable compaction, statistics collection, and geospatial indexing.
-It is used as a storage engine inside of several other databases, including ArangoDB, Ceph, CockroachDB, MongoRocks, MyRocks, Rocksandra, TiKV. and YugabyteDB.
+RocksDB was created by Facebook as a fork of LevelDB.
+It focuses on performance, particularly on solid-state drives (SSDs), and adds a range of features, including transactions, backups, snapshots, bloom filters, column families, expiry, custom merge operators, more tunable compaction, statistics collection, and geospatial indexing.
+It is used as a storage engine inside of several other databases, including ArangoDB, Ceph, CockroachDB, MyRocks, Rocksandra, TiKV, and YugabyteDB.

 solidDB

-solid DB is a hybrid on-disk/in-memory, relational database and is often used as an embedded system database in telecommunications equipment, network software, and similar systems.
-In-memory database technology is used to achieve throughput of tens of thousands of transactions per second with response times measured in microseconds.
-High availability option maintains two copies of the data synchronized at all times.
-In case of system failure, applications can recover access to solid DB in less than a second without loss of data.
+solid DB is a hybrid on-disk/in-memory, relational database often used as an embedded system database in telecommunications equipment, network software, and similar applications.
+Its in-memory technology enables throughput of tens of thousands of transactions per second with response times measured in microseconds.
+A high-availability option maintains two synchronized copies of the data.
+In the event of a system failure, applications can recover access to solidDB in less than a second without data loss.